 This is a popular soup in the fall and winter season.
 In Spain and France, where hazelnuts grow well as they do here, there are many versions of hazelnut soup.

-I'll admit, I'm a sucker for creamy soups and this is right up there with my favorite mushroom soup.
+I'll admit, I'm a sucker for creamy soups and this is right up there with my favorite mushroom soup and Creamy Chicken And Wild Rice Soup.
 This rich and nutty soup is delicious as an appetizer or a main course when paired with some rustic crusty bread and a crisp salad.
+For some great ideas on side dishes, Best Sides To Serve With Mushroom Soup has a lot of sides that work great with this hazelnut soup.

-This was inspired by some of my other seasonal recipes like Roasted Cauliflower Soup With Hazelnuts and Wild Mushroom Soup.
+This was inspired by some of my other seasonal recipes like Carrot Pumpkin Soup, Roasted Cauliflower Soup With Hazelnuts and Wild Mushroom Soup.
 For a luxurious pairing, serve it alongside this Brie and Apple Grilled Cheese.

 How To Video